Hassabu Mohamed Abdalrahman

 Hassabu Mohamed Abdalrahman (also known as Hassabu Mohamed Abdul-Rahman) served as the Second Vice President of Sudan from 7 December 2013 to 10 September 2018.
+In the wake of the Sudanese revolution in 2019 Abdalrahman was imprisoned, together with his successor, Osman Kebir.
+He was arrested again in February 2021 in Darfur.

 Abdalrahman is from South Darfur.
 He was previously the chief of Sudan's Humanitarian Aid Commission.